OICR/softeng-blog/_posts/jared_baker/2017-03-24-Migrating-Instances.md

 ---

 ## Introduction
-Migrating instances in a virtualized environment is one of those features that has a marked improvement in an IT administrators quality of life.
+Migrating instances in a virtualized environment is one of those features that has a marked improvement in an IT administrator's quality of life.
 Why?
 Think about it.
 Migrations allow us to offer an uninterrupted user experience in virtualized computing.
 We can move instances from one host to another with little to no user impact.
 Mostly gone are the days of overnight maintenances and downtime for patching!
 Thankfully migrations are no longer a feature unique to expensive, licensed & proprietary solutions made by VMware, Citrix, etc. This is something you can easily do with Openstack running KVM.
 Need to patch your kernel?
 Migrate, patch, reboot, migrate back.
 No fee's, no licenses and no downtime. <b>Awesome.</b>

 For this blog post I will be covering the different types of migrations that can be done in Openstack (Mitaka) with KVM.